jisshub/Complete-Elasticsearch-Kibana-Logstash/README.md

 }
 ```

-- When we update using PUT method, it not only update that sepcific field, but the entire document.
+- When we update using PUT method, it not only update that specific field, but the entire document.
 - It is different from databases where we can update specific fields only.
 - Here we are re indexing the document means inserting a new document with the udpated fields.